maporto/inter-js/README.md

 </h1>

 <p align="center">
-  Functions to resolve comomn problens with ObjectId
+  Inter SDK JS is a library to help you to interact with Inter API
 </p>

 <p align="center">